feathersui/feathersui-website/docs/haxe-openfl/slider.md

 ## Styles

-The skins for a [`HSlider`](https://api.feathersui.com/current/feathers/controls/HSlider.html) and [`VSlider`](https://api.feathersui.com/current/feathers/controls/VSlider.html) components are divided into two main parts: the thumb and the track.
+The skins for the [`HSlider`](https://api.feathersui.com/current/feathers/controls/HSlider.html) and [`VSlider`](https://api.feathersui.com/current/feathers/controls/VSlider.html) components are divided into two main parts: the thumb and the track.
 The track may either fill the full length of the slider, or it may be optionally divided in half — meeting at the center of the slider's thumb.

 ### Thumb